 About Farm to School

 What is Farm to School (F2S)?
 It certainly represents more than just “buying local.”
 It’s a mindset and an approach to connecting food education to the process of growing healthy kids.
-F2S programs bring locally or regionally produced foods into school food operations, which help them meet updated nutrition standards.
-F2S activities include planting gardens, visiting farms, and using locally grown ingredients in menus and then telling the school community about it.
-It also includes teaching kids to cook with local foods and bringing farmers to the schools to teach kids about what they do.
-From an economic perspective, the positive impact of school districts investing in their local economy is enormous.
-The USDA’s Farm to School Census has indicated that more than 789 million dollars are invested in local food purchases in a single year.
-That is just the beginning of what is possible.
+F2S activities include planting gardens, visiting farms, and using locally grown ingredients in menus.
+It also includes teaching kids to cook with local foods and bringing farmers to the schools to teach kids about farming and food production.

 The cornerstone of any Farm to School program is creating procurement relationships with local farmers and producers.
-For tips on how to get started, check out the Local and Regional Procurement section and our Procurement for Scratch-Cook Operations Webinar.
+For guidance for implementing F2S in your district, check out our Farm to School Procurement section.
 Also be sure to utilize our farm-to-school recipes!

 Register to Download The Lunch Box Tools

 Please help us keep The Lunch Box tools and resources free for all users by registering here!
 It will help us demonstrate to our supporters how this site is used in school food work.